veithen/veithen.github.io/_posts/2014-11-21-was-create-additional-http-port.md

 tags:
  - WebSphere
 disqus: true
+description: >
+ Learn how to create an additional HTTP or HTTPS port in WebSphere application server using the administrative console.
 ---

 When creating a new application server, WebSphere automatically sets up an HTTP and an HTTPS port